Mawdryn Undead

-Mawdryn Undead is the third serial of the 20th season of the British science fiction television series Doctor Who, which was originally broadcast in four twice weekly parts on BBC1 from 1 to 9 February 1983.
+Mawdryn Undead is the third serial of the 20th season of the British science fiction television series Doctor Who.
+It was originally broadcast in four twice weekly parts on BBC1 from 1 to 9 February 1983.

 The serial is set in an English boarding school and a spaceship above the Earth in 1977 and 1983.
 In the serial, the scientist Mawdryn (David Collings), whose people on board the ship have been afflicted by a mutation that constantly causes their bodies to renew themselves, seeks to die using the regenerative abilities of the alien time traveller the Fifth Doctor (Peter Davison) to stop this process and allow them to die.

-Mawdryn Undead is the first of three loosely connected serials where the Black Guardian (Valentine Dyall) attempts to compel the alien Vislor Turlough (Mark Strickson) to kill the Doctor, and introduces Turlough as a regular character.
+Mawdryn Undead is the first of three loosely connected serials in which the Black Guardian (Valentine Dyall) attempts to compel the alien Vislor Turlough (Mark Strickson) to kill the Doctor, and it introduces Turlough as a regular character.
 Nicholas Courtney is reintroduced as Brigadier Lethbridge-Stewart, who was last seen in the series in the 1975 serial Terror of the Zygons.

 Plot

 In 1983, Vislor Turlough, a stranded alien posing as a human student, is given an offer by the Black Guardian for passage off Earth if he should kill the Fifth Doctor.

 Meanwhile, the Doctor, Tegan and Nyssa find the TARDIS stuck in the warp ellipse of a starliner trapped in time.
-Materialising aboard, they find a transmat device, with separate endpoints to Earth in 1977 and 1983, is creating the interference.
+Materialising aboard, they find a transmat device with separate endpoints to Earth in 1977 and 1983 is creating the interference.
 Turlough arrives from the 1983 transmat, feigning lack of comprehension of the situation.
 The Doctor instructs Nyssa and Tegan to stay aboard the TARDIS while he returns with Turlough to 1983 to fix that transmat point, hoping it will allow the TARDIS to escape.
 Instead, the TARDIS materialises in 1977 at Turlough's school.
-Coincidentally the Doctor's old friend from UNIT, retired Brigadier Lethbridge-Stewart, is now a maths teacher at the school, and is surprised to learn some trauma in the past has made him lose the memories of the last few years and does not remember the Doctor at all.
+Coincidentally the Doctor's old friend from UNIT, retired Brigadier Lethbridge-Stewart, is now a maths teacher at the school and is surprised to learn some trauma in the past has made him lose the memories of the last few years; as a result, he does not remember the Doctor at all.
 However, as the Doctor talks about Tegan, about himself and his former companions, the Brigadier starts regaining some memories.

 In 1977, Nyssa and Tegan leave the TARDIS and find a horribly disfigured man in the transmat capsule, who claims to be the Doctor in the midst of a regeneration.
 They seek out help from the younger Brigadier, and the "Doctor" urges all three to return with him to the starliner via the TARDIS.
 In 1983, the Doctor detects the TARDIS' movement, and he, Turlough, and the older Brigadier also return to the starliner via the transmat.
 The Doctor regroups with his companions; realising two versions of the Brigadier are aboard, he instructs them all to keep the two separated, as, should they touch, it could release a potentially catastrophic energy discharge due to the Blinovitch limitation effect.